 Using video to tell customer stories

 And that’s exactly where video comes in.
-Agile video market research can help companies humanise their research and get to the bottom of what really drives customer decisions.
-It’s the single most powerful way to deliver real human feedback, giving researchers unbeatable access to how customers truly feel about different brands, products and services.
-Basically, using video to uncover real human stories means you can give context to your data, get closer to what people think and make informed, customer-centric decisions.
+Agile video market research can help companies humanize their research and get to the bottom of what really drives customer decisions.
+It’s the single most powerful way to deliver real human feedback, giving researchers unbeatable access to how customers truly feel about different brands, products, and services.
+Basically, using video to uncover real human stories means you can give context to your data, get closer to what people think and make informed customer-centric decisions.

-Video cuts through the noise to obtain raw, unfiltered context so you can better understand your customers’ true feelings and build a deeper understanding of your consumers across your entire organisation.
-Not only that, but it also increases customer closeness by allowing you to add depth, emotion and authenticity to your data and build real human connections with your customers.
-That means instead of sharing yet more statistics with your stakeholders, you can humanise and add context to your data and deliver impactful, convincing and memorable stories that drive change.
+Video cuts through the noise to obtain raw, unfiltered context so you can better understand your customers’ true feelings and build a deeper understanding of your consumers across your entire organization.
+Not only that, but it also increases customer closeness by allowing you to add depth, emotion, and authenticity to your data and build real human connections with your customers.
+That means instead of sharing yet more statistics with your stakeholders, you can humanize and add context to your data and deliver impactful, convincing and memorable stories that drive change.

 1. Bring your research to life

 You can collect videos from consumers by adding open-ended video questions to your surveys or setting up projects with video at the heart of them through specialist apps and communities to bring a human voice to your data.
 Regardless of your approach, it takes just minutes to access rich, self-recorded video stories rather than bog-standard, five-word text responses.

 Video feedback can help you see and understand genuine human interactions so you can get to the bottom of what your customers really think.
 And because they can share their thoughts in their own words and in their own environment, they’ll be empowered to share rich, insightful stories so you can make informed, customer-centric decisions.